All Articles/

 Personal protection works well for occasional outdoor activities, but if chiggers live in your own yard, the most effective strategy is eliminating them at the source.
 Consistent yard maintenance combined with professional perimeter treatments can keep your property chigger-free for the entire season.

 Romex Pest Control provides targeted chigger treatments across Texas, Oklahoma, Louisiana, and Mississippi.
 Our every-other-month to quarterly service schedule maintains a continuous barrier that protects your family and pets.
-Get a free inspection to find out if your yard has a chigger problem.
+Get a quote to find out if your yard has a chigger problem.

 References & Sources